katrinortmann/COAST/README.md

 ### Reproduce Results

-The `reproduce-kajuk` parameter is inteded to reproduce the results from Ortmann & Dipper (forthcoming), based on the data set provided in the `/data` folder of this repository.
+The `reproduce-kajuk` parameter is inteded to reproduce the results from Ortmann & Dipper (forthcoming), based on the [data set](#kajuk-data-set) provided in the `/data` folder of this repository.
 Setting this parameter to `True` will automatically apply the options we used in our study, i.e.,

 - `processors` are set to `ellipsisremover`, `bracketremover`, `pronounlemmatizer`
 - `features` are set to `mean_sent, med_sent, mean_word, med_word, subord, coordInit, question, exclam, V:N, lexDens, PRON1st, DEM, DEMshort, PTC, INTERJ`
 - `weights` are set to the default weights given [above](#weights)

 This option also adds additional information to the output files, including the expert scores from the corpus and the categorization as oral or literal.

+#### KaJuK data set

+The `data` folder of this repository contains the KaJuK corpus (Ágel & Hennig 2008, licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)), which we converted to the CoNLL-U Plus format with the [C6C pipeline](https://github.com/rubcompling/C6C).
+For our study, we added POS tags according to the STTS tagset (Schiller et al. 1999), which are provided in the `XPOS` column.
+The tags are based on the annotation of different automatic taggers whose individual tags are given in the columns `someweta_web`, `spacy_dep_news`, `spacy_news_md`, `stanza_gsd` and `stanza_hdt`.
+The estimated overall tagging accuracy is about 88%.
+For more details on the tagging process, see Ortmann & Dipper (forthcoming).

 ## References